 How to get 2 phone numbers on one phone in 3 steps

 OpenPhone is a VoIP service that lets you create a second phone line — with a new number of your choice — without purchasing a new phone.
-Whether you have an Android or iPhone, the OpenPhone app can direct any incoming calls for your business number straight to the phone you already own.
-(Plus, you can send and receive text messages, too!)
+If you have an Android or iPhone, the OpenPhone app can direct any incoming calls for your business number straight to the phone you already own.
+(Yes, you can send and receive text messages, too)

 Here’s how you can get two phone numbers on one phone with OpenPhone:

-Click “Try for free” up top on this page to receive a free seven-day trial to confirm OpenPhone is a great fit for you.
+Sign up for an OpenPhone account to receive a free seven-day trial and confirm OpenPhone is a great fit for you.
 After entering enter your email address, you’ll receive a six-digit verification code via email to enter on the next screen.

 2. Pick your phone number

 Confirm whether you’ll be using your number for business or personal use.
-We’ll automatically assign you a new number, but if desired, you can tap “Pick a different number” to choose from any available US, Canadian, or toll-free number.
+We’ll automatically suggest you a new number, but you can also tap “Pick a different number” to choose from any available US, Canadian, or toll-free number.